The call was illegal. The lawsuit is free. The choice is yours.

 The financial case for fighting back

-Statutory damages under FDCPA § 813(a).
-Actual damages vary by case.
-This is general information, not legal advice.
-Connect with a licensed FDCPA attorney to understand your specific situation.
+Per FDCPA § 813(a).
+Actual amounts vary by case.
+This is general information — not legal advice.
+Connect with a licensed FDCPA attorney to evaluate your situation.

 Violations are spiking.